oclipa/csharp-cheat-sheet/README.md

 **Be sure to also read the section on Closures.**

    * ### Delegate:
-      * An older, generic form of Action, Func, Predicate or EventHandler
+      * An older, generic form of Action, Func, Predicate or Event
-      * Nowadays, prefer Action and Func, which are generally less complex and easier to read.
+      * Nowadays, prefer one of the other forms, which are generally less complex and easier to read.

 ```cs
 using System;